evgenyneu/Cosmos/README.md

 ## Supplying images for the stars

-By default Cosmos draws the stars from array of points.
+By default, Cosmos draws the stars from array of points.
 Alternatively, one can supply custom images for the stars, both in the Storyboard and from code.

 #### From the Storyboard